GAME OVER – 5 Catastrophes That Could END The World

 What is TEOTWAWKI?

 The modern definition of TEOTWAWKI is a catastrophic event that destroys the institutions and norms of society across the globe.
 Economies, governments, and societies will go belly up, leaving a true “new normal” in their place.
-For preppers, the difference between a TEOTWAWKI event and a SHTF scenario is that the latter is temporary.
-The world can recover from a SHTF situation, whereas TEOTWAWKI will likely take generations of people before civilization returns to its previous state — if it ever does.
+For preppers, the difference between a TEOTWAWKI event and a **** hits the fan (SHTF) scenario is that the latter is temporary.
+The world can recover from smaller catastrophic situations, whereas TEOTWAWKI will likely take generations of people before civilization returns to its previous state — if it ever does.

 Has it Happened Before?